 The next mixtape arrives from V-Stók, aka Valentin Doychinov, an electronic musician, guitarist, producer and film score composer.
-With an interest in nature, mathematics and of course music, he finds inspiration in a diverse set of influences that range from the fringes of experimental club music, noise, and ambient to instrumental genres such as jazz fusion and post-rock.
+With an interest in nature, mathematics and music, he finds inspiration in diverse influences ranging from the fringes of experimental club music, noise, and ambient to instrumental genres such as jazz fusion and post-rock.

-Incepted during pandemics, the album title Liminal refers to a state of ‘occupying a position at, or on both sides of, a boundary or threshold’ and very trivially, the spark of inspiration came from a Facebook group called ‘Liminal Spaces’ which I came across at some point over the lockdown period.
-In this group people generally post pictures of cities and buildings when they are devoid of people – these both convey a certain emotion that combines a sense of loneliness, isolation and also otherworldliness which I was also feeling during this year, but I didn’t know how to express.
+Incepted during pandemics, the album title Liminal refers to a state of ‘occupying a position at, or on both sides of, a boundary or threshold’ and very trivially, the spark of inspiration came from a Facebook group called ‘Liminal Spaces’, which I came across at some point over the lockdown period.
+In this group people generally post pictures of cities and buildings when they are devoid of people.
+These both convey a certain emotion that combines a sense of loneliness, isolation and otherworldliness which I also felt during this year.
+Still, I didn’t know how to express.

-The artist also shares that the way the tracks were made is also a result of a very improvisational approach both with the synth and other production gear he was using; the tracks were recorded live and improvisations were layered on top of each other.
+The artist also shares that the way the tracks were made resulted from a very improvisational approach both with the synth and other production gear he was using; the tracks were recorded live and improvisations were layered on top of each other.
 I also experimented with techniques for creating very broken and unpredictable beats.

 Valentin’s daytime profession as a wind energy project engineer allows him to contribute to another cause that is massively important to him – the decarbonisation and transition to clean energy sources for society.

 For our mix, he’s prepared a selection of tracks from albums he has been enjoying lately; mostly made of atmospheric tracks that have a certain ambience that communicates well with his approaches to production.

 What was the creative process like for producing your last album, liminal: What were you technically and conceptually (if so) exploring with it? and also how related to the pandemics isolation you went through during the production